smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 1. From the lab computer, in the browser displaying the Azure portal, navigate to your subscription blade and select **Change directory**.
 In the **Change the directory** blade on the right, select **Default Directory** in the dropdown and select **Change**.

 2. Return to the **Azure Active Directory** overview blade.
-Select **Switch directory** and select the **Default Directory** associated with the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.
+Select **Switch tenant** and select the **Default Directory** associated with the Azure subscription into which you deployed resources in the Before Hands-On Lab exercises.

 3. In the Azure portal's left navigation, select **+ Create a resource**.